 drug discovery developed by scientists at the University of Cambridge, UK,

 could lead to personalized medicines for treating neuropsychiatric disorders,

-reports a new study published in Science Advances
+reports a new study published in Science Advances, a publication of

 the American Association for the Advancement of Science (AAAS).

 The study used live blood cells from patients suffering from mental illnesses to identify potential targets for drug discovery research.
 Importantly, this research has the potential for substantially accelerating the search for new drugs for treating psychiatric disorders such as schizophrenia.